amoghskanda/amoghskanda/README.md

 - 👋 Hey, @amoghskanda here
 - 👀 interested in Machine Learning
-- 🌱 I’m currently learning LSTMs
+- 🌱 I’m currently learning LSTMs and hosting ML applications on Cloud
+- You can HMU via mail, amoghs387@gmail.com

 <!---
 amoghskanda/amoghskanda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.